Who pays for car damage that happens at the body shop?

 A hold harmless agreement states that you will not hold the auto repair shop liable for anything that happens to your car while it’s there.
 Once signed, a hold harmless agreement, which can be as small as one or two sentences in fine print found at the bottom of a repair agreement, releases the auto repair shop from any liability.

 Rules pertaining to hold harmless agreements can vary depending on the state law.
-In fact, some states only require that shops post a sign saying, “We are not responsible for theft or loss of property for vehicles left at this location” in order to avoid liability.
+In fact, some states only require that shops post a sign saying, “We are not responsible for theft or loss of property for vehicles left at this location” in order to avoid liability if your car got broken into while at the repair shop.
 Others require you to specifically sign an agreement.

-You will need to discuss the auto shop’s insurance policy to find out what it covers, specifically asking if it covers customer’s vehicles in its custody and control.
+You will need to discuss the body shop’s insurance policy to find out what it covers, specifically asking if it covers customer’s vehicles in its custody and control.

 If there were neither a hold harmless release nor a sign disclaiming liability, then you may be able to take the auto body shop to court if they do not agree to cover a claim through their business insurance.

-Be prepared to prove that you didn’t release them from liability and be prepared to show how much it will cost to repair the damage.
-You won’t be able to simply say, “This auto shop damaged my car and I want them to pay for the damages.”
-There will need to be evidence of the damage and what was done to the vehicle while it was in their possession.
+Be prepared to prove that you didn’t release them from liability and be prepared to show how much the body shop will pay.
+You won’t be able to simply say, “They took my car for service and they damaged it.”
+There will need to be evidence of the vehicle damaged at the repair shop and what was done to the vehicle while it was in their possession.

 In the event that they have no insurance that would cover the damage to your vehicle, your insurance company may pay to repair the damage and then use its subrogation rights against the auto repair shop if there was any negligence on their part.